What is Tension Myositis Syndrome?

 Worrying

-They tend to be preoccupied and in their heads a lot, worrying about what other people think, consumed by the stress in their lives.
+People with TMS tend to be preoccupied and in their heads a lot, worrying about what other people think and being consumed by the stress in their lives.

 Worrying about what other people think can lead to people pleasing.